jpmcWorkers/jpmcWorkers.github.io/docs/qa.md

 Only through collective bargaining can we hope to leverage for ourselves a fair share of that sweet, sweet profit that our efforts enable and create.

+> **Cole’s Notes:** The company values the direct working relationship because that is a relationship it can control.
+> Workers unionizing and fighting that relationship dynamic is exactly what they fear: a loss of control.
+> With a union, you and your co-workers have the power to take that control back, to wrestle the levers of
+> power from the hands of people who do not value you, only the working relationship they have that controls you.

 * **Half-truth:** The company believes employees prefer to be treated as individuals, and will do just fine without a union.